bihealth/bih-cluster/bih-cluster/docs/connecting/configure-ssh/connection-problems.md

  *** It looks like your account has access. ***

- Login is based on **SSH keys only**, if you are getting a password prompt then please contact hpc-helpdesk@bihealth.de for assistance.
+ Login is based on **SSH keys only**, if you are getting a password prompt then please contact hpc-helpdesk@bih-charite.de for assistance.

 Enter passphrase for key '/home/USER/.ssh/id_rsa':
 ```